betsalel-williamson/ShirleyArchiveToolbox/README.md

 * `system_prompt.md`: The final, generated system prompt (for reference).
 * `data/`: Directory containing the extracted JSON files from processed diary pages.
 * `images/`: Directory containing the source scanned images of the diary.

-## Tasks and Bugs

-- **BUG** the gemini building of boxes does so on a transformed image, that isn't helpful because the final data is skewed from the original image, need to conside a better way to get the bounding boxes from the image through the gen ai.